 CCTV Cameras in Kenya these days have become an integral part of our lives.
 So I have decided to give you a list of things to consider when buying CCTV cameras.

-For those of you who own M-Pesa shops, Pharmacies, Shops, Hotels, kindergarten school, supermarket, Hospital, exhibition, now you can have the best real-time CCTV surveillance cameras installed at a cheaper price.
+For those of you who own M-Pesa shops, Pharmacies, Shops, Hotels, kindergarten schools, supermarkets, hospitals, exhibitions, now you can have the best real-time CCTV surveillance cameras installed at a cheaper price.

 CCTV’s can also be used for monitoring your baby at home from the comfort of your office, salon anytime anywhere by the use of your Smartphone.

 But then, with the wide variety of CCTV’s available in the market, it is never easy to decide which one and where to buy.
 It is always a tough choice deciding the one that may suit your needs.

 Life would be less nerve-wracking if most working mothers who leave their children at home with house girls or other caregivers could know what was happening back home.

 This is made possible with the installation of discreet cameras i.e nanny cameras which enable house owners to observe the on-goings of their home.